George Salt: Biography

 At King's College, Cambridge, George Salt was elected in 1933 to a Fellowship.
 In the zoology department of the University of Cambridge, he was University Lecturer from 1937 to 1965 and the Reader in Animal Ecology from 1965 to 1971, when he retired as Emeritus.
 In 1939 he married Joyce Laing.
 They had two sons, Michael (born 1943) and Peter (born 1947).
 During WW II George Salt did research on biocontrol of wire worms which threatened Britain's cereal crops.
 This research led to the development of the Salt-Hollick soil washing machine.
 He spent the academic year 1948–1949 on sabbatical in East Africa, where he used the Salt-Hollick machine to study soil ecology.
 As a skilled amateur Alpine mountaineer, he made an extensive collection of insects at high altitude and "did ecological work in six mountainous regions: Kilimanjaro, Mt Kenya, the Ruwenzori, the Aberdares, both North and South Usambaras, and Mt Lemagrut near the Ngorongoro crater."
 On Mount Kilimanjaro he discovered eight new genera and over 60 new species.

 For the academic year 1958–1959 he was on sabbatical.
 During six months of his sabbatical, he did research in West Pakistan on biocontrol of cotton pests.
 There he focused especially on Rogas testaceus, a wasp species parasitizing the spotted bollworm.

 In 1970 George Salt published a monograph Cellular Defence Reactions of Insects, which described experimental analyses of the mechanisms by which some insects disable their parasites.
 The monograph, written as part of a series intended for biologists who were not overly specialized, introduced George Salt's research to a wider audience.

 In 1986 Roderick C. Fisher published a paper on George Salt's influence on the development of experimental insect parasitology.

 In retirement, George Salt did much excellent work in calligraphy and water colour painting.
 He gave his papers to King's College, Cambridge in 1998 and 2001.
+He died at Cambridge in February 2003 aged 99.